On Tuesday, October 29, The Nyack Board of Education is asking voters to approve a $26.4 million dollar bond referendum.

 I encourage all those who are not personally familiar with all the facts to use the resources available to permit a reasoned personal decision based on those facts.
 I also urge all those who support the referendum, as I do, to not become part of a complacent “silent majority” and instead to implement your support with a positive vote on October 29.

 The Bond Referendum is the culmination of a seven-month process through which approximately 40 diverse community members and staff volunteers serving on a Citizens Advisory Committee thoroughly assessed the District’s facilities’ needs and the feasibility of necessary improvements.
 These committee members and the School Board did not arrive at some hasty decision to waste our money and damage the environment, as the vocal opponents have been insinuating.
 No, this dedicated and diverse group of fellow residents and taxpayers did their homework, and then some.
-The District web site contains the straightforward, content-neutral facts and research underlying the proposal (http://www.nyackschools.org/)
+The District web site contains the straightforward, content-neutral facts and research underlying the proposal (http://www.nyackschools.org/), including a written list of the projects, a comprehensive Q&A on all issues, etc.

 Why Do I Support the Referendum?